 Helpful tips and tricks

 Eating this slowly all the time is not a realistic goal.
-However, Logan offered a few more tips to help you stay mindful during any meal:
+However, Anderson offered a few more tips to help you stay mindful during any meal:

 - Put your fork down between bites.
 Feel the urge to scoop up another mouthful before you’ve swallowed?
 Noticing this urge can help you avoid mindless eating.